Varshit07/T30PF1-plotly-visualization/README.md

 2)varshaa raman<br />
 3)Varshit Shah<br />

 This web-app creates a graph of Date vs Temperatures.
 The web-app uses OpenWeatherMap's API to fetch the data and plot.ly library to plot the graphs.
+A good tutorial on using <a href="https://plot.ly/">plot.ly</a> with ReactJS is available on https://academy.plot.ly/ .

 <h2>Pre-requisites</h2>
-First check if you have node.js version installed on your machine by executing [node -v] from the terminal.
+First check if you have node.js version installed on your machine by executing `node -v` from the terminal.
 If your machine does not have node.js installed then install it from https://nodejs.org/en/download/ .
 <h2>Quickstart</h2>
-To run the app locally, clone the repository and execute [npm install] from the terminal to install all the required packages to run the app.
+To run the app locally, clone the repository and execute `npm install` from the terminal to install all the required packages to run the app.
-Then execute [npm start].
+Then execute `npm start`.
 This will launch the app locally in your browser.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).